 To grow self-awareness:

-- Do a body, mind, and spirit scan each day and write down how you’re feeling.
+- Practice relaxation techniques like a body, mind, and spirit scan each day and write down how you’re feeling.

 - Develop a plan for tackling emotionally exhausting work.